AKA is a centre for emergent practices for artists at any stage of their careers, providing space and support for critical, safe,

 FUNDERS

 AKA’s activities are generously funded by the Canada Council for the Arts, Canadian Heritage, the Saskatchewan Arts Board, Sask Culture, Sask Lotteries, and the City of Saskatoon.
-Major project support for Locals Only, a partnership between AKA artist-run and CHEP Good Food Inc., came from the Canada Council for the Arts New Chapter Fund, and the Saskatchewan Arts Board Artist in the Community grant.
+Support for AKA's governance shift came from the Canadian Red Cross Community Services Recovery Fund.
+Support for Re-reading Tahltan came from the Canada Council for the Arts Digital Now Fund.
+Support Locals Only, a partnership between AKA artist-run and CHEP Good Food Inc., came from the Canada Council for the Arts New Chapter Fund, and the Saskatchewan Arts Board Artist in the Community grant.